Agarciafernandez/MTT/README.md

 To run the PMB filter, execute PMBtarget_filter.m.
 To run the MBM filter, execute MBMtarget_filter.m.

 Sequential track estimation with the above filters can be achieved by linking target states estimates from the same Bernoulli component, which is uniquely identified by a start time and measurement.
 This information can be made explicit in the posterior via auxiliary variables [[4]](https://ieeexplore.ieee.org/document/9169859).
 Note that Bayesian track formation is obtained by estimating the set of trajectories directly from the posterior density on the set of trajectories, not by sequentially linking target state estimates [[5]](https://ieeexplore.ieee.org/document/8731733).
-See folder "TPMBM filter" for fully Bayesian estimation of the set of trajectories.

 To run the PMBM filter with sequential track formation, execute PMBMtarget_filter_tracks_all.m.
 To run the PMB filter with sequential track formation, execute PMBtarget_filter_tracks_all.m.